Lost Horizon (1937 film): Production

 The first cut of the film was six hours long.
 The studio considered releasing it in two parts, but eventually decided the idea was impractical.
 Working with editors Gene Havlick and Gene Milford, Capra managed to trim the running time to 3½ hours for the first preview in Santa Barbara on November 22, 1936.
 Following a showing of the screwball comedy Theodora Goes Wild, the audience was not receptive to a drama of epic length.
 Many walked out, and those who remained laughed at sequences intended to be serious.
 The feedback was mostly negative, and Capra was so distraught, he fled to Lake Arrowhead and remained in seclusion there for several days.
 He later claimed he burned the first two reels of the film, an account disputed by Milford, who noted setting the nitrate film on fire would have created a devastating explosion.

-Following the disastrous preview, Capra made extensive cuts and, on January 12, 1937, reshot scenes involving the High Lama written by Sidney Buchman, who declined screen credit for his work.
+Following the disastrous preview, Capra made extensive cuts, and on January 12, 1937, reshot scenes involving the High Lama written by Sidney Buchman, who declined screen credit for his work.
 The new footage placed more emphasis on the growing desperation of the world situation at the time.
+A world premiere was held at the Lincoln Theater in Miami Beach, Florida on February 18, 1937.

-Still unhappy with the film's length, Harry Cohn intervened; he cancelled the February 1 opening and edited the film personally.
-When it premiered in San Francisco on March 2, it was 132 minutes long.
+Still unhappy with the film's length, Harry Cohn intervened and edited the film personally.
+When the edited version premiered in San Francisco on March 2, it was 132 minutes long.
 During the film's initial release in selected cities, it was a roadshow attraction, with only two presentations per day and tickets sold on a reserved-seat basis.
-Because the box-office returns were so low, the studio head cut an additional 14 minutes before the film went into general release the following September.
+Because the box-office returns were so low, the studio head cut an additional 14 minutes to slightly less than two hours (118 minutes) before the film went into general release on September 1.
 Due primarily to the cuts made without his approval, Capra later filed a lawsuit against Columbia, citing "contractual disagreements", among them, the studio's refusal to pay him a $100,000 semi-annual salary payment due him.
 A settlement was reached on November 27, 1937, with Capra collecting his money and being relieved of the obligation of making one of the five films required by his contract.
-In 1985, the director claimed Cohn, whom he described as the "Jewish producer," trimmed the film simply so theaters could have more daily showings and increase the film's chance of turning a profit.
+In 1985, Capra claimed that Cohn, whom he described as the "Jewish producer," trimmed the film simply so theaters could have more daily showings and increase the film's chance of turning a profit.